Film Spoilers and

-Lucia Was Mistaken That Lorenzo Committed Suicide; He Had Abandoned Her Because He Had Fathered (With Elena) A Love-Child Daughter Named Luna on a Mediterranean Island; While Having an Affair with Luna's Baby-sitter Belen, Lorenzo's Daughter Was Tragically Mauled By Her Dog; Much of the Film's Non-Linear Plot Was The Contents of Lorenzo's Second Book Written Just Before His Death
+Lucia Was Mistaken That Depressed Lorenzo Committed Suicide; He Had Abandoned Her Because He Had Fathered (With Elena) A Love-Child Daughter Named Luna on a Mediterranean Island; While Having an Affair with Luna's Baby-sitter Belen, Lorenzo's Daughter Was Tragically Mauled By Her Dog; Much of the Film's Non-Linear Plot Was The Contents of Lorenzo's Second Book Written Just Before Lucia Wrongly Assumed He Had Died

-Julio Medem's intriguing and poetic art-house film was told with a very twisting, non-linear, and non-logical plot which moved back and forth in time.
+Julio Medem's intriguing and poetic (and very sexy) art-house film was told with a very twisting, non-linear, and non-logical plot which moved back and forth in time.

-Lucia ran away grief-stricken, traveling by train and boat to a sun-washed, remote Mediterranean island off the coast of Spain (that Lorenzo had talked about but didn't want to visit with her and didn't want to discuss) after his ‘death' to find the reason for Lorenzo's sorrow and lostness while writing his second novel and to explore the dark corners of her abandoned relationship with him.
+Believing (wrongly) that Lorenzo had died, Lucia ran away grief-stricken, traveling by train and boat to the remote Balearic Islands to search the reason for Lorenzo's sorrow and lostness while writing his second novel ("the one about the island and the Valencian girl").
+She wished to explore the dark corners of her abandoned relationship with him.
 While swimming naked on the island, she told herself: "I'll live alone with no one else.
 I don't need people."

-Then the film returned to a time six years earlier with a key idyllic scene between two anonymous lovers who made love underwater in the sea in the moonlight - the nameless female (later revealed to be Elena (Najwa Nimri)) described the encounter with "birthday boy" from Madrid Lorenzo Alvarez as "the best f--k of my life."
+Then the film flashbacked - and returned to a time six years earlier with a key idyllic scene - it was an explanation why Lorenzo had abandoned Lucia.
+Two anonymous lovers made love underwater in the sea in the moonlight - the nameless female (later revealed to be Elena (Najwa Nimri)), a "world-class cook" and paella chef from Valencia, described the encounter with "birthday boy" Lorenzo Alvarez from Madrid as "the best f--k of my life."
 However, she didn't know his identity when he impregnated her ("I don't even know your name") and only had a few hints about him.